 CakePHP and Ruby on Rails have been immensely popular for web application development.
 But the debate still continues.
 Which framework is better?

-Similarities bringing them on the Same Platform
+Similarities Brings Them on the Same Platform

 Both of them follow the MVC design pattern and adhere to the “Convention over Configuration” philosophy.
 Both of them also support AJAX and have an almost identical directory structure.
 They are very OOP-like.
 They have their own shells for command-line interface stuffs.
 They both support caching including different databases (MySQL, PostgreSQL, etc).
-And ultimately, both the frameworks are released under the MIT license.
+And most importantly, both the frameworks are released under the MIT license.

-Distinctions Keeping them Apart
+Distinctions Keeps Them Apart

 CakePHP requires understanding of the Model control view style of web development as well as its conventions.
 However, Ruby on Rails (RoR) requires knowledge of MVC, Ruby on Rails conventions and the Ruby programming language.
-If you already know CakePHP, then why would you want to learn a new programming language?
+If you already know this framework, then why would you want to learn a new programming language?

-- Documentation Availability
+- Documentation Available

 RoR has awesome online documentation.
 This is where RoR wins the battle against CakePHP.
 The PHP community lacks documentation in a major way.
 RoR is all about OOP.
 Since PHP was made to support PHP4, the full power of OOP (Object Oriented Programming) cannot be exploited.
 However, there are a few things to keep in mind.
 PHP4 development is officially dead, PHP6 is around the corner, and CakePHP is still at version.
 It has a bright future.

-- CPU and Memory Use
+- CPU and Memory Usage